 Poliplex PE100 Pipe

-Polyethylene (PE) pipes have been produced in Australia since the mid 1950’s, whilst initially in smaller diameters for industrial and agricultural applications, PE pipe and fittings are now available in diameters up to 2000mm.
-Usage has grown rapidly over this period and polyethylene resins are evolving from the tradition PE100 from the growing demand for higher performance, longer-life PE pipes that will provide reliable service for 100 years or more.
+Polyethylene (PE) pipes offer exceptional performance for both above and below ground applications.
+PE Pipes have a complete range of available fittings and very long asset life.
+PE pipes have been produced in Australia since the mid 1950’s, whilst initially in smaller diameters for industrial and agricultural applications, PE pipe and fittings are now available in diameters up to 2000mm.
+Usage of PE pipes across a broad range of industries and applications has grown rapidly since this period and polyethylene resins are evolving from the traditional PE100.
+The growing demand for higher performance and longer-life PE pipes has driven us to develop a PE pipe system that will provide reliable service for 100 years or more.

 Applications